Louis-Hoang/react-expense-tracking/README.md

 # Expense Tracker

-A sudoku game that are developed using backtracking algorithm to provide a solver as well as a random board every time the game is launched
+A web application that are enabled by  Reac, HTML/CSS that act as a web tracker that have filter, sorting function and a bar chart to help users visualize their expense rate.

 A closer look at the expense tracker: